ecomplus/storefront/@ecomplus/widget-offers-notification/README.md

-# Widget Ebit
+# Widget Offers Notification

-Storefront plugin for Ebit to order avaliation
+Storefront plugin to handle product stock and offers notification on subscription